We’ve welcomed the launch of a UK Government consultation on how to make coercive conversion therapy illegal.

 Memorandum of understanding on conversion therapy in the UK

-The MOU (Memorandum of understanding) is a joint document signed by 20 health, counselling and psychotherapy organsations which aims to end the practice of conversion therapy in the UK.
+The MOU (Memorandum of understanding) is a joint document signed by over 25 health, counselling and psychotherapy organsations which aims to end the practice of conversion therapy in the UK.
 PDF download

 From the Chair: Supporting gender and sexual diversity